rhdunn/cainteoir-engine/docs/transcriptions-en.md

 -----

-This is a guide to transcribing English pronunciations.
+This is a guide to transcribing English pronunciations in an accent-neutral form that is capable of representing many accents in a single transcription.
+It is not meant to be an accurate transcription of any given accent, but is such that it can be transformed to accent-specific transcriptions using phoneme-to-phoneme conversion rules.

 ## Consonants